aunnnn/SwiftyLocalization/README.md

   * Xcode won't compile if there's a wrong key in the project.

 ---
 :sweat_smile: Phews!
-That looks complicated and feels like homemade solution.
-But trust me, it's really worthwhile.
+That looks complicated and feels like home-made solution.
+That's the nature any free solutions.
+But trust me, it's really worth the hassles.
 Imagine this, that moment when you add a new key-value in a spreadsheet, click export csvFiles.
 Wait for them to sync on your local folder.
 And double click on main.command to update all files & struct with the latest version.
 Boom, that new key is avaiable instantly through Xcode Autocomplete!

 Contribution
 ---